 Smart phones and smart TVs are well-known household gadgets, but Samsung has just released what it calls a ‘smart microwave’.
 This microwave has sensors in to determine when your food is ready and it has fermentation and slim-fry programs.

 The Samsung MC32F606TCT combination microwave is in our lab at the moment and we’ll have full test results by the end of November.
 But for now, we sent this microwave home with one of our researchers to see how well the additional features work and whether they are really useful.

 The worst microwaves we’ve seen take ages to heat and leave food withered and unappealing.
 To make sure you get a microwave you can trust to do the cooking, head for our Best Buy microwave reviews.
 Not a member?
-You can get instant access to all our reviews on the site, including our first look review of this Samsung microwave oven, by taking out a £1 trial.
+You can get instant access to all our reviews on the site, including our first look review of this Samsung microwave oven, by signing up.